ibrahima1289/kura-labs-academy/certifications/comptia-linux+ (XKO-004)/README.md

      ```
      systemctl list-units -t service --state running
      ```
-   * To check the status of any system:
+   * To check the status of any service:
      ```
-     systemctl status
+     systemctl status service_name
      ```

  *Click on **q** to quit.*